Manage Your Costs and Expenses

 Rental operating expenses are typically 35% to 80% of the gross operating income (GOI) depending on the type of rental property — Zillow report.

-You’re eager to start slashing, yet cost cutting still has to be done with an eye on where you’re getting good value and where you’re not.
-It’s the effect on your income that’s most relevant to your business.
-Cutting without strategy and value creation isn’t wise.
+Yes, you’re eager to start slashing, yet cost cutting still has to be done with an eye on where you’re getting good value.
+Consider your key business objectives and what supports them.

 Most troublesome sources of losses/expenses: